The C++ APIs in bind.h define

 EMSCRIPTEN_ALWAYS_INLINE const class_& property(const char* fieldName, Getter getter) const;

-Declare a read-only property with the specified fieldName
+Declare a read-only property with the specified fieldName on the class using the specified getter to retrieve the property

-may be either a class method, a function, a std::function
+value.
+Getter may be either a class method, a function, a std::function or a function object.
+When Getter

-is not pointer-to-member-function, it must accept an instance of the ClassType
+is not pointer-to-member-function, it must accept an instance of the ClassType as the this argument.
+When

-is a function object, the property type must be specified as a template parameter as it cannot be deduced,
+Getter is a function object, the property type must be specified as a template parameter as it cannot be deduced,

 e.g.: myClass.property<int>("myIntProperty", MyIntGetterFunctor());